 Michael J. Sale

-Associate Professor of Business Administration, Management & Business Analytics Chair, Management Information Systems Program Director, Data Analytics Minor Program Director
+Associate Dean of the Leo J. Meehan School of Business, Management & Business Analytics Chair, Management Information Systems Program Director, Data Analytics Minor Program Director

 Business